AlexErlewein/SpellSmut/ProjectPlanning/Components/MODDING_PLAN.md

 **Status**: ✅ **COMPLETE - ALL ASSETS EXTRACTED!**

-**Summary**: Successfully extracted ALL game assets from 23 PAK files using automated QuickBMS system.
+**Summary**: Successfully extracted ALL game assets from 23 PAK files using an automated QuickBMS system.

 **Results**:
 - **Total Files Extracted:** 59,500 files